woocommerce/woocommerce/docs/high-performance-order-storage/cli-tools.md

 ---
 ## Overview

-With HPOS we introduced a set of [WP-CLI commands](https://developer.woocommerce.com/docs/category/wc-cli/) living under the `wp wc hpos` and `wp wc cot` namespaces.
+With HPOS we introduced a set of [WP-CLI commands](https://developer.woocommerce.com/docs/category/wc-cli/) living under the `wp wc hpos` and `wp wc hpos` namespaces.

 The following table provides an overview of what each command does, while more details and examples can be found below.